cmuparlay/parlayhash/README.md

   with it, otherwise returns std::nullopt.

 - `Insert(const K&, const V&) -> std::optional<V>` : If the key is in
-the map, returns the old value, otherwise inserts the key with the given value and returns std::nullopt.
+the map, returns the value without doing an update, otherwise inserts the key with the given value and returns std::nullopt.

 - `Remove(const K&) -> std::optional<V>` : If the key is in the map, removes the